waleedahmed90/Mitigation_Demographic_Bias/README.md

 ### Mitigation Approach
 The approach is to add penalties while surge score is calculated.
 If the demographic is biased towards a particular Demographic group or a group of groups, its surge will be reduced.
-If a hashtag has a higher surge while having a

 ### Contemporary Dominant and Subservient Groups